From bottlenecks to scale: revamping Publish for scalable adoption

 Flowbox: empowering global brands with authentic UGC

-Flowbox is a B2B SaaS platform helping 850+ global brands turn authentic user-generated content into powerful marketing.
+Flowbox is a B2B SaaS platform helping 850+ retail partners worldwide turn authentic user-generated content into powerful marketing.
 Operating in 40+ countries, it drives engagement through a subscription-based model.

 Designing across products at Flowbox